 1988 : GCSE examinations introduced.

 1992 : The Henley Royal Regatta instituted a race for Under-19 quadruple sculls, The Fawley Challenge Cup.
-Our record in this prestigious event is unrivaled by any other school club, with five consecutive wins to date (1994-98) and many other finals appearances.
+Our record in this prestigious event is unrivaled by any other school club, with five consecutive wins (1994-98) plus a win in a new course time in 2017 to date and many other finals appearances.

 1994 : ‘New Building’ housing Sports Hall, Drama Studios, Music rooms, ICT suites, 6th form area and the history department was opened by Her Majesty The Queen and rowing quad win 1st of 5 consecutive Fawley Challenge Cup titles at Henley Royal Regatta.